iPad Air M2 (2024) battery and charging

 Here you will find all that we know about batteries and charging speeds of the new and highly anticipated M2 iPad Airs.
 Stay tuned for battery life and charging test results!

-The iPad Air M2 with an 11-inch display and cellular connectivity is $180 off at Amazon right now.
-The offer applies only to the model in Blue.
+The iPad Air M2 with an 11-inch display is $200 off at Amazon right now.
+This is the 512GB model with Wi-Fi and cellular connectivity.
+The promo is available on select colorways, so keep that in mind.

 Buy at Amazon